toptal/chewy/README.md

 # Chewy

-Chewy is ODM and wrapper for official elasticsearch client (https://github.com/elasticsearch/elasticsearch-ruby)
+Chewy is an ODM and wrapper for [the official Elasticsearch client](https://github.com/elasticsearch/elasticsearch-ruby).

-## Why chewy?
+## Why Chewy?

 * Multi-model indexes.

   Index classes are independent from ORM/ODM models.
-Now implementing, e.g. cross-model autocomplete is much easier.
-You can just define index and work with it in object-oriented style.
+Now, implementing e.g. cross-model autocomplete is much easier.
+You can just define the index and work with it in an object-oriented style.
 You can define several types for index - one per indexed model.

 * Every index is observable by all the related models.

-  Most of the indexed models are related to other and sometimes it is nessesary to denormalize this related data and put at the same object.
-For example, you need to index array of tags with article together.
-Chewy allows you to specify updatable index for every model separately.
-So, corresponding articles will be reindexed on any tag update.
+  Most of the indexed models are related to other and sometimes it is necessary to denormalize this related data and put at the same object.
+For example, you need to index an array of tags together with an article.
+Chewy allows you to specify an updateable index for every model separately - so corresponding articles will be reindexed on any tag update.

 * Bulk import everywhere.

-  Chewy utilizes bulk ES API for full reindexing or index updates.
-Also it uses atomic updates concept.
-All the changed objects are collected inside the atomic block and index is updated once at the end of it with all the collected object.
+  Chewy utilizes the bulk ES API for full reindexing or index updates.
+It also uses atomic updates.
+All the changed objects are collected inside the atomic block and the index is updated once at the end with all the collected objects.
 See `Chewy.strategy(:atomic)` for more details.

 * Powerful querying DSL.

-  Chewy has AR-style query DSL.
-It is chainable, mergable and lazy.
-So you can produce queries in the most efficient way.
-Also it has object-oriented query and filter builders.
+  Chewy has an ActiveRecord-style query DSL.
+It is chainable, mergeable and lazy, so you can produce queries in the most efficient way.
+It also has object-oriented query and filter builders.

 ## Installation